markmoxon/elite-source-code-6502-second-processor/README.md

 ## Building different release versions of Elite

-The source code in this repository contains the source code for two different versions of 6502 Second Processor Elite:
+This repository contains the source code for two different versions of 6502 Second Processor Elite:

-* The official version from the SNG45 Acornsoft release (which contains the version for the 6502 Second Processor only)
+* The version from the SNG45 Acornsoft release (the first official release of 6502 Second Processor Elite)

-* The version produced by the the source disc from Ian Bell's site
+* The version produced by the source disc from Ian Bell's site (which was never released)

 By default the build process builds the SNG45 version, but you can build the source disc version by appending `release=source-disc` to the `make` command, like this on Windows: